LMSinjorgo/q-RCCD_algorithm/EiCP/README.md

-Implementation of the $q$ RCCA algorithm on the eigenvalue complementarity problem (EiCP).
-The functions in this folder require MOSEK to be correctly installed on MatLab.
+Implementation of the $q$ RCCA algorithm on the eigenvalue complementarity problem (EiC).
+See the file for more information.